-DTs use is observed to also increase income and improve household welfare among some countries in SSA.
+DTs use is observed to also increase income and improve household welfare among certain countries in SSA.
 According to Marwa et al. (2020), the use of digital platforms increased household income by 22%.
-When household incomes increase, it affords farmers the opportunity to invest in more advanced technologies in agriculture, thereby building their resilience against climate change impacts.
+When household incomes increase, it affords farmers the opportunity to invest in more advanced technologies in agriculture, thereby building the farmers' resilience against climate change impacts.
 The proliferation of smartphones and computers in SSA has also enabled farmers to maintain mutual communication with experts and related institutions and receive more accurate suggestions on agricultural production and climate change risk mitigation (Aker and Dial, 2011).

-In addition to the innovations and opportunities created by DTs in the agricultural sector, there have been some discussions about whether advances in technology will also influence growth and employment opportunities in the manufacturing sector.
-According to one school of thought, some countries in SSA are experiencing premature deindustrialization as employment in the African agricultural sector is slowly on the decline (Ortiz-Ospina & Lippolis, 2017).
-They add that the emergence of DTs will further hinder prospects for industrialization on the continent in this new era, than it did in the past.
-This is because the technological demands of the manufacturing sector today have made it more capital and skill intensive, which has reduced the sector's scope of labor absorption.
-This means that countries who are late industrializers and those at the intermediate level of development may no longer benefit from manufacturing the same way as early industrializers (Szirmai and Verspagen 2015).
+In addition to the innovations and opportunities created by DTs in the agricultural sector, there have been discussions of whether advances in technology will influence growth and employment opportunities in the manufacturing sector.
+According to one school of thought, certain SSA countries are experiencing premature deindustrialization as employment in the agricultural sector is slowly declining (Ortiz-

+Ospina & Lippolis, 2017).
+The authors add that the emergence of DTs will further hinder prospects for industrialization on the continent in this new era, than it did in the past.
+This is because current technological demands of the manufacturing sector make it more capital and skill intensive, which has reduced the sector's scope of labor absorption.
+This means that late industrializer countries and those at the intermediate level of development may no longer benefit from manufacturing as the early industrializers did (Szirmai & Verspagen 2015).

 Even though the hike in labor costs in China could open offshoring opportunities for many African countries, these countries could still miss out because they lack the complementary foundational infrastructure, a good working environment, and efficient institutions.
-Furthermore, the success of other emerging Southeast Asian economies as alternative investment destinations could also be problematic for African countries (Cadot et al. 2016; Gelb, Meyer, and Ramachandran 2013; Rodrik 2016).
+Furthermore, the success of other emerging Southeast Asian economies as alternative investment destinations could be problematic for African countries (Cadot et al., 2016; Gelb et al., 2013; Rodrik, 2016).

-Therefore, to prepare for the digital future, some scholars recommend that African countries continue to boost traditional exports, which are more labor-intensive in nature, by moving into sectors less affected by global technological change such as paper and products, wood and wood products, basic metals and non-metallic minerals.
-It is believed that once they have built up industrial capabilities in these sectors, they could then move into higher value-added manufacturing and services.
-These industry growth model proponents note that they would, however, first need to address the basic constraints on manufacturing, notably, improving transport infrastructure and securing reliable access to power.
-Contrarily, many other scholars and experts are of the view that instead of an overreliance on manufacturing and industrialization, which may not favour the needs of the future of work in the 4IR, there should be a plan to pivot to other sectors, including the green and care sectors (Morgante & Wallace-Stephens, 2021; ILO, 2011),
+Therefore, to prepare for the digital future, certain scholars recommend that African countries continue to boost traditional exports, which are more labor-intensive in nature, by moving into sectors less affected by global technological change such as paper and paper products, wood and wood products, basic metals, and non-metallic minerals.
+It is believed that once the countries have built up industrial capabilities in these sectors, they could move into higher value-added manufacturing and services.
+These proponents of industry growth model note that the countries would, however, first need to address the basic constraints on manufacturing, notably, improving transport infrastructure and securing reliable access to power.
+Contrarily, many other scholars and experts are of the view that instead of an overreliance on manufacturing and industrialization, which may not favor the needs of the future of work in the Fourth Industrial Revolution (4IR), there should be a plan to pivot to other sectors, including the green and care sectors (Morgante & Wallace-Stephens, 2021; ILO, 2011), a handful of tech-savvy African countries because of the heterogeneity of the continent influenced by country complexities and contextual differences.
+Hence, the need to expand the scope of the research to other regions and sub-regions in Africa, particularly the WCA sub-region, to understand how DTs would influence job creation, displacement, and overall labor market dynamics, and enhance the resilience of the workforce and the agricultural sector against the impacts of climate change.

-In the face of all these predictions and fragmentary information on the future of work in Africa, empirical evidence on a large pool of Africa countries is needed to provide a holistic picture of employment prospects in Africa.
-It is problematic to rely available literature which rely only on a handful of tech savvy African countries because of the heterogeneity of the continent which is influenced by country complexities and contextual differences.
-Hence the need to expand the scope of the research to other regions and sub-regions in Africa besides SSA, particularly the WCA sub-region, to understand how DTs would influence job creation, displacement, and overall labor market dynamics, and enhance the resilience of the workforce and agriculture sector against the impacts of climate change.
+In the face of all these predictions and fragmentary information on the future of work in Africa, empirical evidence on a large pool of African countries is required to provide a holistic picture of employment prospects in Africa.
+It is problematic to rely on available literature which rely solely on